therealthapa/case2024-multimodal-hate/README.md

 In order to participate in the competition, please fill out the form provided [here](https://forms.gle/qEVTUvPBRC7Q3zhAA).
 Join our codalab competition [here](https://codalab.lisn.upsaclay.fr/competitions/13087).

 Upon completion of the form, you will be provided training data and evaluation data.
-Link for testing data will be provided to all the registered participants on June 15, 2023.
+A link for testing data will be provided to all the registered participants on June 15, 2023.

 ## Dataset ##
-All the images have unique identifier called "index".
+All the images have a unique identifier called "index".
 The labels for training data are organized in the folder provided.
 For evaluation and testing, the submission format is mentioned below.

 ## Instructions for OCR Extraction ##
-If you want to extract OCR, you can use Google vision API, tesseract, etc. In the paper that benchmarks this dataset, we have used Google Vision API to extract OCR for training the models.
+If you want to extract OCR, you can use Google Vision API, tesseract, etc. In the paper that benchmarks this dataset, we have used Google Vision API to extract OCR for training the models.
 The code can be found [here](https://github.com/aabhandari/CrisisHateMM/blob/main/OCR.ipynb).

 ## Evaluation ##